into your inbox

 “One of the reasons Hopman earned so much respect, was that he truly loved the game.
 He wasn’t just interested in the big names, but in anyone wanting to play tennis.
 At his camp, there were always dozens of inexperienced players, as well as the bigger names, and Hopman took a personal interest in all of them.”

 Hopman was a coach who believed in constant drilling and in the value of physical conditioning.
 In 1976, he moved to Florida, where, according to Lewis, “he watched his players from his balcony through a pair of binoculars to make sure they were sticking to the prescribed course and running at the right speed” during their fitness sessions.

 ”He got involved personally in all of the instruction,” his widow said, according to The New York Times, after he passed away following a heart attack on December 27, 1985. ”He tried to get out on the court every day.
 He was out playing here yesterday afternoon.”

 His players had such respect for him that none of them ever dared calling him “Harry”: even to John McEnroe in his later years, he was always referred to as “Mr Hopman.”

 What next?
 The Hopman Cup is created in 1989

 A mixed competition, in which male and female players are on combined teams and represent their countries, would be named the Hopman Cup as a tribute to the famous coach.
-It was created in 1989 and it was held in Perth.
+It was created in 1989 and was held in Perth.
 His second wife, Lucy, attended the event every year until she passed away in 2018.
-The final edition of the Hopman Cup was held in 2019 with Roger Federer and Belinda Bencic winning the title for Switzerland that year.
+The most recent edition of the Hopman Cup was held in 2019 with Roger Federer and Belinda Bencic winning the title for Switzerland that year.